 2. CAN I BUY YOUR PRODUCTS FROM OUTSIDE THE UK?

 If you are based outside of the UK, you cannot buy our spirits directly from our website, however you can try other spirits websites such as Master of Malt and The Whisky Exchange.
-We are also stocked in plenty of spirits shops and bars across Europe, specifically in Germany, France, The Netherlands and Italy.
+We are also stocked in plenty of spirits shops and bars across Europe, specifically in Germany, France, Austria, The Netherlands, Denmark, Sweden, Norway, Poland, Switzerland, Belgium and Italy.
 For Germany, ask at your local retailer or click here to order online.
 For France, visit your local caviste or contact our importer L’Explorateur du Gout.
+For Norway, you can shop online at Vinmonopolet.
 For Italy, ask at your local retailer or email our distributor, Gemma wine, for direct shipping.
 For the Netherlands, there are lots of online and bricks and mortar retailers in the Netherlands that stock us (Google can help you find them), but if you cannot find one that suits, please email our distributors (Bresser & Timmer) and they will be able to point you in the right direction.

 3. CAN I STOCK YOUR PRODUCTS IN MY BAR/SHOP?

 We love being stocked in shops and bars all over the UK, so please get in touch at email@example.com for any information on trade orders and listings.
 He will be more than happy to help.

 4. CAN I HAVE SOME FREE SAMPLES?

 If you have a shop or bar and are looking to stock our whisky or Botanical Spirit, you can request a sample by emailing firstname.lastname@example.org.
 Remember to include information about your business and he will be more than happy to help.
 Unfortunately we don’t offer free samples to those who aren’t looking for a trade account.